 Keep your coupons on you at all times.

-In order to be the most efficient with your time, you won’t be looking for deals in advance.
+In order to be the most efficient with your time, you won’t always be looking for deals in advance.
 Instead, you’ll be stumbling upon them.
 That is the most critical difference between extreme couponing and a simple coupon strategy.
 This is the final step of using a simple coupon strategy.

 To make sure that this works, however, you have to have your coupons with you while you’re out.
 You never know where you’ll find a really good deal.

-My couponing friend happened to come across a clearance deal for dog food that is normally really expensive for her special diet needs dog.
+My couponing friend happened to come across a clearance deal for dog food that is normally really expensive for her special dietary needs dog.
 She also had with her coupons she had cut out that made the food a ridiculously cheap deal.
-I can’t remember the exact cost, but it was something like a small bag of grain-free, chicken-free food which is normally $15 a bag and she got them each for I think around $2.
+I can’t remember the exact cost, but it was something like a small bag of grain-free, chicken-free food which is normally $15 a bag and she got them each for around $2.

 She used every coupon she had, and because she saved so much with those, she bought the rest without coupons!
 She saved enough to justify spending the extra since she knew the total would still be significantly lower than what she would normally pay for her dog’s food.

-I’ve had similar experiences with things like toothpaste, pasta, and dog treats found at places I wouldn’t normally be shopping for those things like Menards.
+I’ve had similar experiences with things like toothpaste, pasta, and dog treats found at places I wouldn’t normally be shopping for those things, like Menards.
 You just never know where you’ll be when you find an amazing deal.
 You don’t want to end up spending more because you didn’t have your coupons!

 A simple coupon strategy will save you money without sucking up all your time and energy

 Couponing can be a terrific way to save money.
-As long as you do a little planning to get the knowledge you need on the items you buy and places you shop, focus on your needs, and are always prepared, it can help you save hundred on groceries and household necessities.
+As long as you do a little planning to get the knowledge you need on the items you buy and places you shop, focus on your needs, and are always prepared, it can help you save hundreds on groceries and household necessities.